 Foods and beverages that are acidic can cause acid reflux, GERD, and heartburn.
-Acidity is lower in beers with a higher pH, so they cause fewer symptoms.
-Barley malt lagers are the best beers to drink because they are less acidic than other beers.
-It’s still recommended to limit your consumption to discourage developing or worsening these issues.
+While nearly all beer is at least somewhat acidic, some styles are much less acidic than others and should cause fewer problems for people with acid reflux, GERD, or heartburn.
+It’s still recommended to limit your consumption of beer to discourage developing or worsening these issues.

 Read on to find out what causes acid reflux, GERD, and heartburn and which beers are most and least acidic.
 You’ll find out the best and worst beers to drink, and how many beers are too many.

 Acid reflux is a condition caused by weakness or relaxation of the lower esophageal valve (sphincter).
 Heartburn is a symptom of acid reflux.
 GERD (or gastroesophageal reflux disease) is a more severe form of acid reflux that can become problematic over time.